DamienSco/memory-game/README.md

 The memory game or card matching game is an Udacity project also know as 'concentration'.
 Using `HTML`, `CSS` and `JavaScript` enable an interactive experience while having fun !

-You can access the memory game from [this link](https://damiensco.github.io/memory-game/index.html).

 ## Table of Contents

 * [How to Run the Application](#how-to-run-the-application)